jlozanb/A-B-Testing-Experiment-Analysis/notebooks/readme.md

-# Notebooks: AB_Test_Fee_Transparency.ipynb
+# Notebook: AB_Test_Fee_Transparency.ipynb

-Walkthrough of what each section of the notebook does, why it's there, and what it concludes.
-The notebook is already executed with its outputs and charts saved, so it can be read directly on GitHub without needing to run it.
+Quick walkthrough of what's in this notebook and why I did each part.
+The notebook is already run, with all outputs and charts saved, so you can read it directly on GitHub without running it again.

 ## 1. Business question and hypotheses

-States the experiment upfront: what's being compared, what the primary metric is, what the guardrail metrics are, and the significance level.
-This is written before any data is loaded, on purpose: the hypothesis and the metric are decided in advance, not chosen after seeing what "worked".
+First I write what I am comparing, what the main metric is, what the guardrail metrics are, and the significance level I am using.
+I do this before loading any data, because the metric and the hypothesis need to be decided in advance, not chosen later after seeing the results.

 ## 2. Load and inspect the data

-Basic checks: shape, dtypes, missing values.
-Confirms that the only missing values are `satisfaction_score` and `repeated_within_30d` for transfers that were never completed, which is expected.
+Basic checks here: shape, data types, missing values.
+The only missing values are in `satisfaction_score` and `repeated_within_30d`.
+This only happens for transfers that were never completed, which makes sense, because you cannot rate a transfer that did not happen.

 ## 3. Sanity checks before trusting the results

-Two checks that have to pass before any comparison between groups means
+Before comparing the groups, I run two checks that need to pass first:

-anything:
-- **Sample Ratio Mismatch (SRM):** a chi-square test comparing the actual group sizes to the expected 50/50 split.
-If this fails, the randomization itself is broken and no downstream result can be trusted.
+- **Sample Ratio Mismatch (SRM):** a chi square test that compares the real group sizes to the expected 50/50 split.
+If this test fails, it means the randomization is broken, and none of the results after this can be trusted.
-- **Duplicate and range checks:** no duplicate transfer IDs, dates fall inside the expected experiment window, and the amount tier split is balanced across groups.
+- **Duplicate and range checks:** no duplicate transfer IDs, all dates inside the experiment period, and the amount tier split balanced between groups.

 ## 4. Overall completion rate (the topline number)

-Computes the aggregate conversion rate for each group and runs a two-proportion z-test.
+Here I calculate the overall conversion rate for each group and run a two proportion z test.
 Result: the difference is small and not statistically significant (p = 0.24).
-Taken alone, this section would lead to "the treatment made no difference."
+If you only look at this number, you would say the treatment made no difference.
+But this is not the full picture.

 ## 5. Segmenting by transfer size

-Splits the same comparison by `amount_tier` and reruns the z-test inside each segment.
-This is the core of the analysis: it shows the topline number was hiding two real, statistically significant effects in opposite directions (small transfers down, large transfers up).
-The notebook is explicit that this segment was decided before looking at the results, not picked afterward to explain a null finding, since that distinction is what separates a valid segment analysis from p-hacking.
+I split the same comparison by `amount_tier` and run the z test again for each segment.
+This is the most important part of the analysis, because the overall number was hiding two effects that go in different directions (small transfers went down, large transfers went up), and both are statistically significant.
+I decided to look at this segment before seeing the results, not after, just to find an explanation for a null result.
+This is important, because deciding the segment in advance is what makes this a real analysis and not p hacking.

 ## 6. Guardrail metrics

-Checks satisfaction score (t-test) and 30-day repeat rate (two-proportion z-test) between groups, restricted to completed transfers.
-Both favor the treatment clearly.
-This section exists to catch a case where optimizing the primary metric alone would have led to a worse decision for the business.
+I check the satisfaction score (t test) and the 30 day repeat rate (two proportion z test) between groups, only for completed transfers.
+Both metrics are better for the treatment group.
+I added this check because looking only at completion rate could hide a problem, for example if the treatment increased completions but made customers less satisfied.
+That did not happen here, both guardrail metrics look fine.

 ## 7. Conclusion and recommendation

-Turns the statistical results into one business recommendation: ship the transparency treatment, but treat the small-transfer drop-off as a real, worth-addressing cost rather than ignoring it, and keep monitoring by segment after launch instead of only watching the aggregate number.
+My recommendation is to launch the transparency treatment.
+But the drop in small transfers is a real cost and should not be ignored.
+I would also keep monitoring the results by segment after launch, instead of only looking at the overall number, because that is what hid the effect in the first place.

 ## 8. Limitations

-Explicit list of what a more rigorous version of this analysis would add: correction for multiple comparisons, modeling the guardrail metrics' conditional-on-completion structure instead of just noting it, and replicating the result in a second time period before treating it as a stable effect.
+Things I would add to make this analysis more complete: a correction for multiple comparisons, a better way to model the guardrail metrics (right now I only mention that they depend on completion, but I do not model this), and testing the result again in a second time period before saying it is a stable effect.

-## Key libraries used and why
+## Key libraries used

 - `scipy.stats.chisquare` for the Sample Ratio Mismatch check
-- `statsmodels.stats.proportion.proportions_ztest` for all the binary
+- `statsmodels.stats.proportion.proportions_ztest` for the binary metric
-  metric comparisons (completion rate, repeat rate)
+  comparisons (completion rate, repeat rate)
-- `scipy.stats.ttest_ind` (Welch's t-test, `equal_var=False`) for the
+- `scipy.stats.ttest_ind` (Welch's t test, `equal_var=False`) for the
-  continuous satisfaction score comparison
+  satisfaction score comparison
-- `matplotlib` for all charts, kept deliberately simple (bar charts and histograms), since the goal here is clear communication of the result, not visual complexity
+- `matplotlib` for the charts.
+I kept them simple on purpose (bar charts and histograms), because the goal here is to communicate the result clearly, not to make it look impressive